An open quantum Kirwan map: Fukaya Algebras

-The detailed proof is based on the construction of a coherent system of perturbation data $\uds{\hat P}$ on the universal curve of moduli spaces of {\it weighted} treed disks, which is provided in Appendix \ref{section11}.
+The detailed proof is based on the construction of a coherent system of perturbation data on the universal curves of moduli spaces of {\it weighted} treed disks (see Section \ref{sectiona1}).
+With the strict units one can define the Maurer--Cartan spaces $MC(\wt{\fuk}{}^0(L))$ and $MC(\wt{\fuk}{}^\infty)$ and the potential functions